unisa-hpc/synergy-sc-ae/models-validation/README.md

 This folder contains the scripts to build and validate the machine learning models used for frequency predictions.
 The models training and validation can be performed either on the pre-built dataset or on the dataset generated during the previous steps.

+The expected execution time is around 30 minutes.
+The process could take less time if the training dataset is smaller i.e. if you used the `--freq_sampling` argument.

 ## Folder structure
 - `provided-data` contains the pre-built dataset, obtained during our experimental evaluation
 - the `data` is generated during the previous steps and contains the training and testing datasets